 Requesting the I-20

-To request the I-20, first submit your enrollment deposit by April 15 online.
+To request the I-20, first submit your enrollment deposit by April 15 online or two weeks after your acceptance, whichever is later.
 Then you will receive your OneKey, which is a login and password.
 This can take up to seven days to receive.
 After you receive your OneKey, read about the I-20 Request process at the link below.

 I-20 REQUEST PROCESS

 Applicants for fall who have completed applications by the deadline are generally notified of the decision of the admissions committee by April 1.
 Applicants for spring are generally notified by November 15.
 Accepted students who plan to enroll in the fall semester are required to make a deposit of US $500 by April 15 or within two weeks of acceptance, whichever comes later.
 Accepted students who plan to enroll in the spring semester are required to make a deposit of US $500 by December 1 or within two weeks of acceptance, whichever comes later.
 The full amount of this nonrefundable deposit is deducted from the student’s first semester tuition.
 Deposits should be paid online at Payments.
 Also on this page are instructions for alternative payment methods.
 International students may use FlyWire at the same link, and must also alert firstname.lastname@example.org that they have sent a payment through wire transfer.
 A space will not be held for students who do not pay the deposit.